jbilcke/latent-browser/README.md

 ### Known important bugs

+- Speech input doesn'tseem to work when starting to app with `yarn tauri:dev`
-Images don't seem to work when runing a standalone built using `yarn tauri build`, it might be caused by a security setting.
+- Images don't seem to work when runing a standalone built using `yarn release`, it might be caused by a security setting.

 ## Using the browser